-COURSE # COURSE NAME (CREDITS) PREREQUISITES
+COURSE# COURSE NAME (CREDITS) PREREQUISITES

 HQS 504 High Reliability (3)

-OPX 530 Applied Leadership Strategies for Effective Change (3)

 OPX 540 Baldrige (3)

 OPX 550 Fundamentals of Six Sigma DMAIC (3)

 See website for most up-to-date course waiver information

 POPULATION HEALTH

 The Population Health (POP) program offers additional skills required for leadership positions-healthcare policy development, epidemiology, outcomes analysis, coalition building, and stakeholder management.
 The Population Health program is designed for experienced health executives and practitioners.
 To be accepted into the program, applicants must have a strong foundation and at least three to five years of experience in one or more key sectors of the healthcare or public health system.
 A graduate certificate and master's degree in Population Health are available with several track options, as well as Advanced Practice Certificate (APC) options.